devantler/ksail/README.md

 Features in the pipeline:

-- **Improved Init Command:** Generating the YAML and configuration files for your clusters will be more customizable.
+- **100% Test Coverage:** KSail is currently at ~80% test coverage, and I am working on getting it to 100%, to ensure that all intended use cases are thoroughly tested.
+- **Better Error Handling:** KSail currently has some issues with error handling, and I am working on improving this, so that it fails gracefully with informative error messages.
+- **Extra Args**: I intend to add support for passing extra arguments to the different commands, so users can choose to pass extra arguments to the underlying binaries if they so desire.
+If one command targets multiple binaries, e.g. `ksail up`, I intend to add support for passing extra arguments to the different binaries, e.g. `ksail up --flux-args="--some-arg" --k3d-args="--some-other-arg"`.
+- **Improved Init Command:** I intend to build a small template engine into KSail, so it is easier to extend and customize the generated files.
 - **Kind Support:** KSail will be able to create and manage GitOps-enabled Kubernetes clusters in Kind.
-- **Setting hosts:** Services made accessible through ingresses cannot be reached without setting their dns in the hosts file.
-I believe it would be nice if KSail was able to do this in a friendly way.

 Features I'm considering:

+- **ArgoCD Support through Flamingo:** Working with YAML is a not necessarily the preffered approach for all, so I am contemplating including Flaming as a helm release provided by the `ksail init` command, so users can choose to create new releases from ArgoCDs proven UI.
 - **Windows Support:** Ideally, KSail should work on all platforms, but the current setup has a few hindrances that make it difficult to support Windows.
 I am contemplating how to best solve this, or if I should just drop Windows support altogether.
-- **ArgoCD Support through Flamingo:** Working with YAML is a not necessarily the preffered approach for all, so I am contemplating including Flaming as a helm release provided by the `ksail init` command, so users can choose to create new releases from ArgoCDs proven UI.
+- **Setting hosts:** Services made accessible through ingresses cannot be reached without setting their dns in the hosts file.
+I believe it would be nice if KSail was able to do this in a friendly way.
+EDIT: On second thought I do not believe this feature will be very flexible, so instead I am to document how this can be done manually, but as many might have different setups, or even local DNS servers, I do not believe this is a good fit for KSail.

 ## Contributing